otacke/h5pxapikatchu/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 0.2.1 =
+Update if you want to record with as many browsers as possible.
+You should.

 = 0.2.0 =
 Update if you need the WP User ID to combine data with other sources